OhYash/KnowledgeDay/_posts/2020-12-13-mobile-formfactors.md

 # LG wing's T screen

 || Go though chat with Samarth on the discussion.
 Let him know next is gonna be this one.
-And ask is you can share his instagram llink
+And ask is you can share his instagram link